Last updated November 11, 2013

 For the next year, both books were shown to various publishers, but McCammon found he rather enjoyed living life without worrying about deadlines, publisher demands, and other negative aspects of the publishing business.
 In November 1999, McCammon announced his decision to retire from publishing, and he spent the next few years just enjoying life, spending time with his family, and catching up on all the things he never had time to do while he was writing.

 Does the new book mean that McCammon ended his retirement?

 Yes.
 McCammon is actively writing new novels, both contemporary novels and more books in the Matthew Corbett historical series.
 He has plans for a total of ten Matthew Corbett novels.
-The fourth novel, The Providence Rider, will be published in 2012.
+The fifth novel, The River of Souls, will be published in 2014.